dix/resume/en_resume.md

   format: A4
   margin: 2mm
 ---

 <meta name="viewport" content="width=device-width, initial-scale=1"/>

 # BRAVARD Amadis

 📧&nbsp;amadis.bravard[AT]outlook.com - ⌨&nbsp;https://www.amadisbravard.fr/<br />
 👨‍💼&nbsp;https://www.linkedin.com/in/dix/ - 🧫&nbsp;https://www.github.com/dix/<br />
 🗣&nbsp;French/English - 🗺&nbsp;Lille, France<br />

-## 🎯&nbsp;Technical Lead/Solution Architect
+## 🎯&nbsp;Cloud Developer

-> For more than ten years, first as a Full-Stack Software Engineer then as a Technical Lead, I was able to learn about various functional domains (healthcare, banking/insurance...) while working with multiple technologies (Java, Angular, Node.js, Unix, Cloud...).<br />
+> For more than ten years, first as a Full-Stack Software Engineer then as a Technical Lead and finally as Solutions
-> Now, after collecting and analyzing the requirements, I design interoperability solutions that best meet the expectations of customers/users while staying within the constraints of each stakeholder.
+> Architect, I was able to learn about various functional domains (healthcare, banking/insurance...) while working with
+> multiple technologies (Java, Angular, Node.js, Unix...).<br />
+> In order to widen my skills around the lifecycle of application software, I took a position oriented around
+> infrastructures in the Cloud, that I now wish to validate on other missions.
 >
 > _If it isn't documented, it doesn't exist_

 ## 👨‍💻&nbsp;Professional Experience

+### 2022-07 to Present : Devoteam Revolve - IT&nbsp;Services

+#### Cloud Consultant AWS

+- Estimating, designing and developing features/fixes
+- Producing, monitoring and maintaining Data oriented infrastructures on AWS

+##### Customers - Domains

+- Malakoff Humanis - Insurance

+##### Environment

+- J2EE, Angular, Python, Terraform, Git, Jenkins, Grafana, AWS (EC2, RDS, S3, Lambda, Athena, EKS...)
+- 15 people

-### 2019-01 to Present : Dedalus&nbsp;(ex-Inovelan) - Healthcare
+### 2019-01 to 2022-06 : Dedalus&nbsp;(ex-Inovelan) - Healthcare

-#### Technical Lead then Solution Architect
+#### Technical Lead then Solutions Architect

 - Collecting and analyzing the requirements
 - Designing solutions with the international partners and tracking their implementation
 - Implementing development industrialization practices (Jira, documentation, code review...)